mhmd-zein/CHA2DS2VASC-Prediction/README.md

 - The images have an unexpected file extension.
 Supported: `.bmp`, `.png`, `.jpg`, `.jpeg`, `.tiff`, `.tif`.

 ### "RuntimeError: Error(s) in loading state_dict"
-The `--num_classes`, `--input_channels`, or `--model_version` you provided does not match the model checkpoint.
-Use the values provided by the research team.
+The `--num_classes`, `--input_channels`, or `--model_version` in your command does not match the model checkpoint.
+Use the exact command provided by the research team without modifying those arguments.

 ### Prediction takes very long on CPU
 Normal for a CPU-only machine.
 With a batch of 4 and ~100 patients, expect 5–15 minutes depending on hardware.
 Use a GPU (`--device cuda`) to reduce this to under a minute.